Soft Language Prompts for Language Transfer: Related Work

 \section{Related Work}

 \paragraph{Adapters and Soft Prompts.}

-PEFT methods are designed to address the problem of increasing number of trainable parameters in LLMs~\cite{NEURIPS2023_1feb8787, zhang2023adalora, xu2023parameterefficient, xie2024discovering}.
+PEFT methods are designed to address the problem of the increasing number of trainable parameters in LLMs~\cite{he2022unifiedviewparameterefficienttransfer, NEURIPS2023_1feb8787, zhang2023adalora, xu2023parameterefficient, xie2024discovering}.
 These methods reduce the number of trained parameters and incorporate new parameters commonly used to train LLMs on other tasks.
-Adapters~\cite{houlsby2019parameter} and prompt-tuning~\cite{lester-etal-2021-power} represent two PEFT methods for adapting the LLM to different NLP domains.
-Adapters incorporate new parameters into the transformer architecture by including down- and up-projection layers along with residual connection, while prompt-tuning introduced trainable soft-prompts prepended to the input embedding to condition the LLM's generation.
+Adapters~\cite{houlsby2019parameter} and Prompt-Tuning~\cite{lester-etal-2021-power} represent two PEFT methods for adapting LLMs to different NLP domains.
+Adapters incorporate new parameters into the transformer architecture by including down- and up-projection layers along with residual connection, while prompt-tuning introduced trainable soft-prompts prepended to input embeddings to condition the LLM's generation.

 \paragraph{Limitations of Multilingual LLMs.}

 One major limitation of LLMs is \textit{catastrophic forgetting}, which occurs when training the LLM on a new task, causing it to partially or entirely forget previously learned knowledge for other tasks~\cite{MCCLOSKEY1989109, luo2024empirical, ren2024analyzing}.
 This forgetting extends beyond task-specific knowledge to language-specific knowledge if the model is fine-tuned on a subset of the original languages~\cite{vu-etal-2022-overcoming, 10.1145/3539618.3592043}.